Stress

 as a sufficient treatment for Spondylolysis.
 In order to facilitate

-faster healing, the patient may opt to use a back
+faster healing, the patient may opt to use a back brace since

-movements that may aggravate the vertebra’s condition.
+aggravate the vertebra’s condition.
+The brace will also

-The brace will also prevent the adolescents from engaging
+prevent the adolescents from engaging in excessive physical

 It is recommended to do exercises designed to